MicrosoftDocs/msix-docs/msix-src/psf/psf-filesystem-writepermission.md

 To resolve the issue of the Windows app failing to write to the Windows app container, follow these steps:

-1. Extract the content of the Windows app to a [local staged directory](#stage-the-windows-app).
+1. Extract the content of the Windows app to a [local staging directory](#stage-the-windows-app).
 1. [Create a config.json and inject the PSF fixup files](#create-and-inject-required-psf-files) into the staged Windows app directory.
-1. Configure the application launcher to point to the PSF launcher, and configure the PSF *config.json* file to redirect the PSF launcher to the app, specifying the working directory.
+1. Configure the application launcher to point to the PSF launcher, and configure the PSF *config.json* file to redirect the PSF launcher, specifying the working directory.
 1. [Update the Windows app AppxManifest file](#update-appxmanifest).
 1. [Repackage and sign the Windows app](#repackage-the-application).